 In Greece, the word Tselementes is synonymous with cookbooks, but few people know that Nikolas Tselementes was actually a chef who had a significant impact on contemporary Greek cuisine.
-Born in 1878 in the pretty Sifnos village of Exambela, he travelled to Vienna to study the art of cooking before working in some of the world’s best hotel kitchens.
+Born in 1878 in the pretty Sifnos village of Exambela, he traveled to Vienna to study the art of cooking before working in some of the world’s best hotel kitchens.

 He also wrote a 500-page cookery book in 1910 called Odigos Mageirikis.
-Translated as ‘Cooking Guide’, the book is full of tips and advice as well as signature recipes and has become the staple cook book found in every Greek household.
+Translated as ‘Cooking Guide’, the book is full of tips and advice as well as signature recipes and has become the staple cookbook found in every Greek household.

 A modernizer, Tselementes is renowned for combining the best of Greek cuisine with that of West European countries.
 He particularly favoured the French style of cooking and his versions of dishes such as moussaka and pastitsio – with layers of cream sauce and cheeses – is what we have come to associate with typical Greek food.